 The calculation of the confidence and prediction bands are fairly standard, and can only be expressed with matrices.
-If you want to know the details, here they are:
+A brief explanation follows.
+More details can be found here.

 First, define G|x, which is the gradient of the parameters at a particular value of X and using all the best-fit values of the parameters.
 The result is a vector, with one element per parameter.
 For each parameter, it is defined as dY/dP, where Y is the Y value of the curve given the particular value of X and all the best-fit parameter values, and P is one of the parameters.)